jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 #### Inline Module

 A module can work faster if it doesn’t supply any procedures.
 The only call to the module then is to simply run it.
 All procedures inside the module are compiled inline then.
 However, it might be possible for the module to create its own memory objects, even though there aren’t any separate classes anymore.
 The inline module doesn’t have vector tables.
-It does have a table with the addresses of memory object specifications.
+It might have a table with the addresses of memory object specifications.
 On top of that it doesn’t have procedures, but instead one pile of spaghetti code.

 ##### Inline Module Usage